 Long range transport is a persistence-related mobility metric which refers to mobile environmental phases like water and air.
 It is a combination of a substance’s partitioning behaviour, persistence and emissions target compartment.
 Measures preventing release are desirable for substances that are persistent and mobile, as an uncontrollable widespread pollution might threaten vulnerable and pristine ecosystems not represented by the common testing procedure.

-Another concern besides persistence could arise from a continuous presence of a substance.
-When monitoring data is used as an evidence for persistence.
+Another concern besides persistence could arise from a continuous presence of a substance, when monitoring data is used as an evidence for persistence.
 However, this is not an intrinsic property that can be assessed in a preventive approach.
-Considering the threat of “continuous presence” on a smaller local scale as similar to “persistence” on a wide scale could nevertheless be a trigger for allowing for a re-evaluation of the substances properties and possibly helping identify emerging pollutants which have not been identified by the present assessment scheme.
-Inducing the continuous presence of a substance as a legally accepted concern and trigger for preventive measures would give more weight to monitoring data with the potential of using non-target monitoring studies for identification of emerging pollutants with novel properties that are not captures by present hazard assessment schemes, even before the substances reach remote pristine areas, which is a prerequisite for use of monitoring data as indication of persistence at present (ECHA 2017).
+Considering the threat of “continuous presence” on a smaller, local scale as similar to “persistence” on a wide scale could nevertheless be a trigger for allowing for a re-evaluation of the substance’s properties and possibly help identify emerging pollutants which have not been identified by the present assessment scheme.
+Inducing the continuous presence of a substance as a legally accepted concern and trigger for preventive measures would give more weight to monitoring data with the potential of using non-target monitoring studies for identification of emerging pollutants with novel properties that are not captured by present hazard assessment schemes, even before the substances reach remote pristine areas, which is a prerequisite for use of monitoring data as indication of persistence at present (ECHA 2017).

-Different approaches of accounting for other forms bioaccumulation than only storage lipids such as bioaccumulation in non-aquatic organisms and bioaccumulation in other tissues then storage lipids (i.e. membrane phospholipids, proteins) is an ongoing research topic.
+Different approaches of accounting for other forms of bioaccumulation than only storage lipids, such as, bioaccumulation in non-aquatic organisms and bioaccumulation in other tissues than storage lipids (i.e. membrane phospholipids, proteins), is an ongoing research topic.
 At present, derivation of quantitative criteria on the assessment level based on the scientific knowledge is not possible yet, but different approaches exist that need to be validated.

 Further research into interspecies-variability and factors driving dietary uptake, storage and elimination rate constants is highly desirable.
 Terrestrial bioaccumulation is driven by different uptake and elimination mechanisms than bioaccumulation in aquatic phases.